 (From our own Correspondent.)
 This town is in a most excited state.
-The steam s up here with a vengeance; and, from all appearances, if the present turn-out lasts much longer, the people here will present as bold a front as they did in the time of the Reform Bill agitation.
+The steam is up here with a vengeance; and, from all appearances, if the present turn out lasts much longer, the people here will present as bold a front as they did in the time of the Reform Bill agitation.
 The police are held in requisition every evening, and immense meetings are being held at Duddeston Row every evening, which keep rapidly increasing.

-on the state of the country.
+Yesterday evening, about 10,000 attended, and were station at the Town Hall, King-street, where he is Jones, and the Colliers and brave men of the North, on the state of the country.
 Another large meeting will be held this evening.

-TO OUR READERS.
+> TO OUR READERS.

-hands of a London Engraver, on condition that it | placard :should be furnished to us by Monday last.
-It was "TO THE MILL OWNERS OF HALIFAX AND THE this morning (Friday) that we received it.
-We should have dispensed with it for this week, had not yesterday morning's post brought us a letter ment Committee to Manchester to be redrawn. several instances we have forwarded the papers in parcels by coach and mails, sooner than keep them for the next post.
+We are sorry to have to slightly disappoint some of our readers in the receipt of their papers.
+It is caused by a delay in the execution and delivery ton, and to a young man named Illingworth. of the Monument cut.
+It was placed in the The authorities have just issued the following hands of a London Engraver, on condition that it should be furnished to us by Monday last.
+It was this morning (Friday) that we received it.
+We should have dispensed with it for this week, had not yesterday morning's post brought us a letter from the Engraver saying it would be with us in the course of the day; and we then arranged the "matter" for its reception.
+The late period we received it prevented us from getting off the required quantity by the first posts.
+To make amends for this we have sent the LATEST NEWS We could collect. turn the drawing furnished us by the Monument Committee to Manchester to be redrawn. several instances we have forwarded the papers in parcels by coach and mails, sconer than keep them for the next post.
 We hope this will be satisfactory to the agents.